deepviator/ckan-integrate-swagger/README.rst

 and interact with the remote service with a minimal amount of implementation logic.
 Similar to what interfaces have done for lower-level programming, Swagger removes the guesswork in calling the service.

+Swagger's original sorce code can be found on

 Copying and License
 -------------------